UPDATED: December 2013

 While you won't see Tiger Woods try for that hole-in-one this year (he no longer plays in the Phoenix Open), there is still plenty of excitement there.
 Golfers either love or dread the walk through the tunnel to approach the tee box.
 The crowd here eschews typical golf etiquette, as they cheer and jeer the tee shots of the pros.
 It's a stadium environment, like a basketball or football game.
-In 2013 there is even a new digital runner video board that wraps around the back of the tee box and down the sides.
+In 2013 a digital runner video board that wraps around the back of the tee box and down the sides was introduced.
 Where else but at TPC Scottsdale would you see the words "Make Some Noise" in huge LED lights?

 Over the years different procedures have been put in place to try to control the amount of alcohol consumed by fans in that area, who can get overly rowdy and downright rude by the late afternoon hours.
-You'll have to check each year to see if there are specific liquor policies in place.
-In 2012 security staff patrolled the area to take care of unduly unruly (I love those two words together!) patrons.
+You'll have to check each year to see if there are specific liquor policies in place. generally speaking, security staff patrols the area to take care of unduly unruly (I love those two words together!) patrons.

 As for seating, I am often contacted by people visiting the area about how they can buy tickets for seats at the 16th hole.
 The answer is, you can't.
 There are only two types of seats at the 16th hole:

-- There are more than 150 skyboxes at the 16th hole.
+- There are nearly 200 skyboxes at the 16th hole.
 Those are typically purchased by corporate entities, so you'd have to know someone at a company who purchased a skybox to get one of those seats.
 Of course, if you and 33 of your friends want to share the cost of a skybox, that's not a problem.
 It will cost you about $1,400 per person.

 - There are no other tickets sold that are specifically for the 16th hole.
 There is no grass seating or standing room area with a view of this hole.
-There are about 4,500 General Admission seats and standing room for about 3,000 more.
-That means that anyone who paid to get into the Waste Management Phoenix Open can sit/stand in those areas.
+There are about 4,500 General Admission seats.
+That means that anyone who paid to get into the Waste Management Phoenix Open can sit in those areas.
 You'd better get there early and plan to sit there all day if you want one of those seats.